 Finnish knife that is worn as a part of the national costume of Finland is called "puukko".
 It is a small belt knife with a single curving cutting edge and a flat back.
-The length of the blade is less than 10 cm (about 4 inch).
-There are many slight different designs of a puukko according to its purpose (hunting, fishing, curving etc.).
-As men, women and children carry and use puukko, there are various sizes and designs of this knife.
+The length of the blade is less than 10 cm (about 4 inches).
+There are many slight different designs of a puukko according to its purpose (hunting, fishing, carving etc.).
+As men, women, and children carry and use puukko, there are various sizes and designs of this knife.

 Finnish puukko double set as a part of the national costume of Finland.
 Photo from Pinterest.com

 The blade of this kind of knives is made of a layer of very hard steel between two layers of softer iron.
 In Finland there are great stocks of limonite (iron ore), so blacksmiths were able to use a very high-quality iron for their knives.
 The tilt of puukko is made from different materials: wood (birch, oak, ash or pine bark), horn, bone, scrimshaw, plastic (the latter is used for modern knives).
 The sheaths are usually made of leather.